shxdow/low-level-exercises/Chapter-1/exercises03/functions/Exercises.md

+#
     1. Repeat the walk-through by yourself.
 Draw the stack layout, including parameters and local variables.

-    2. In the example walk-through, we did a nearly one-to-one translation of the assembly code to C. As an exercise, re-decompile this whole function so that it looks more natural.What can you say about the developer's skill level/experience?
+    2. In the example walk-through, we did a nearly one-to-one translation of the assembly code to C.
+       As an exercise,re-decompile this whole function so that it looks more natural.What can you say about the developer's skill level/experience?
 Explain your reasons.
        Can you do a better job?

     3. In some of the assembly listings, the function name has a @ prefix followed by a number.
        Explain when and why this decoration exists.